siddhantgavand12/Heart-Disease-Detection/README.md

 ## Project Structure
 - `README.md`: This file providing an overview of the project.
-- `notebooks/`: Jupyter notebooks for data exploration, preprocessing, model training, and evaluation.
+- `heart.csv`: Contains the dataset used for training and testing.
-- `data/`: Contains the dataset used for training and testing.
+- `heart_diseases`: Jupyter notebooks for data exploration, preprocessing, model training, and evaluation.
 - `requirements.txt`: List of Python dependencies required for the project.

 ## Usage